Courthouse Green

 Courthouse Green is a suburb in the north of Coventry.
-It is bordered by Bell Green in the northwest, by Stoke Heath in the south, and by Foleshill in the southeast.
+It is bordered by Bell Green in the northwest, by Stoke Heath in the south, Wyken to the east, and by Foleshill in the southeast.

 Longfield House

 Longfield House is a 16-story block of flats about 51 m tall situated on Bell Green Road, Courthouse Green.
 It was completed in 1967, and contains 129 flats.

 Shopping and Park and Ride

-Courthouse Green is home to a Sainsbury's superstore, pharmacy, bank, and petrol station, and a number of fast food outlets, a gym, a warehouse and a home improvement store which are adjacent to the A444 road, in addition the Gallagher Retail Park is on the opposite side of the A444.
-Also the Coventry Park and Ride North, funded by Centro and operated by Central Connect under contract, is located in Courthouse Green opposite the Sainsbury's store.
+Courthouse Green is home to a The Range (retailer) store, number of fast food outlets, a gym, and a home improvement store which are adjacent to the A444 road, in addition the Gallagher Retail Park is on the opposite side of the A444.
+Also the Coventry Park and Ride North, funded by Centro and operated by Central Connect under contract, is located in Courthouse Green located near The Range store.
 This service won a sixth month reprieve after being under threat of withdrawal in March 2009 due to low passenger usage.